mvysny/mvysny.github.io/_posts/2024-3-13-ubuntu-in-parallels.md

   However, this is the right way to use Ubuntu under UTM with GPU acceleration.
 * Alternatively you can try to install Ubuntu 23.10 server, then install `ubuntu-desktop` and [go through troubleshooting](../virtual-machines-macbook/) to make desktop work, but I wonder what's the point since Ubuntu 22.04 works just as good.

+## UTM

+The [UTM Ubuntu](https://docs.getutm.app/guides/ubuntu/) guide is straightforward - you download the Ubuntu Server ARM64 ISO straight from Canonical and install it.
+Use Ubuntu 24.04 since it contains newest drivers which will work with UTM 3d-accelerated hardware.
+Couple of tips:

+* When the installation finishes and you're asked to reboot the machine, the machine freezes.
+Just power it down and up again.
+* Before powering the machine up, remove the CD device, so that the VM boots off the hard drive.
+* After installing `ubuntu-desktop` and rebooting, it can take up to 5 minutes for Ubuntu to boot up, during which the VM will appear frozen.
+The reason is that `systemd-networkd-wait-online.service` can wait 90 seconds for network to come up.
+* To speed up the boot, follow the "netplan/NetworkManager" documentation below and nuke that fucking wait service.

 ## OS and Filesystem